TLeeming15/readme-generator/README.md

 ## Usage

 The following images show the application in action.
+This is a link to the video demonstration: https://drive.google.com/file/d/1RL4b8qjUy-Q0ZNNYMn1nFXZw1dgOXNoF/view

 <img src="Develop/images/user-input.png" alt="An image of the terminal showing all of the questions and user input"/>